NYC Chinese eatery heats up cultural appropriation debate

 He also said it's a myth that Chinese-American restaurants use MSG.
 Most cut it out of their kitchens in the 1970s because it was so unpopular, making Haspel's reference problematic, Ku said.

+Haspel was apologetic in an interview Friday with the New York Times .

+"We were never trying to do something against the Chinese community.
+We thought we were complementing an incredibly important cuisine, in a way that would cater to people that had certain dietary requirements," she said.
+"Shame on us for not being smarter about cultural sensitivities.

-On Tuesday, the restaurant acknowledged the uproar via Instagram and promised to listen and reflect on people's comments.
-But it also denied insulting all Chinese food.
+She previously acknowledged the uproar via Instagram and promised to listen and reflect on people's comments.

-"Chinese cuisine is incredibly diverse and comes in many different flavors (usually delicious in our opinion) and health benefits.
-Every restaurant has the right to tout the positives of its food."

 White TV chefs like Andrew Zimmern and Gordon Ramsay have been skewered for their respective Asian restaurants (both of which also use the adjective "lucky" in their name).